George Michael: Sexuality and relationships

 During the late 1980s, Michael had a relationship with make-up artist Kathy Jeung, who was regarded for a time as his artistic "muse" and who appeared in the "I Want Your Sex" video.
 Michael later said that she had been his "only bona fide" girlfriend, and that she knew of his bisexuality.
 In 2016, Jeung reacted to Michael's death by calling him a "true friend" with whom she had spent "some of the best time of [her] life".

-In 1992, Michael established a relationship with Anselmo Feleppa, a Brazilian dress designer who he had met at the Rock in Rio concert in 1991.
+In 1991, Michael established a relationship with Anselmo Feleppa, a Brazilian dress designer whom he had met at the Rock in Rio concert in January that year.
 Six months into their relationship, Feleppa discovered that he was HIV-positive.
 Michael later said: "It was terrifying news.
 I thought I could have the disease too.
 I couldn't go through it with my family because I didn't know how to share it with them – they didn't even know I was gay."
 In 1993, Feleppa died of an AIDS-related brain haemorrhage.
 Michael's single, "Jesus to a Child", is a tribute to Feleppa (Michael consistently dedicated it to him before performing it live), as is his album Older (1996).
 In 2008, speaking about the loss of Feleppa, Michael said: "It was a terribly depressing time.
 It took about three years to grieve, then after that I lost my mother.
 I felt almost like I was cursed."

 In 1996, Michael entered into a long-term relationship with Kenny Goss, a former flight attendant, cheerleading coach, and sportswear executive from Dallas, Texas.
 They had a home in Dallas, a 16th-century house in Goring-on-Thames, Oxfordshire, and an £8 million mansion in Highgate, North London.
 In late November 2005, it was reported that Michael and Goss planned to register their relationship as a civil partnership in the UK, but because of negative publicity and his upcoming tour, they postponed their plans.
-On 22 August 2011, the opening night of his Symphonica world tour, Michael announced that he and Goss had split two years earlier.
+On 22 August 2011, the opening night of his Symphonica Tour, Michael announced that he and Goss had split two years earlier.

 Michael's homosexuality became publicly known following his April 1998 arrest for public lewdness.
 In 2007, Michael said "that hiding his sexuality made him feel 'fraudulent', and his eventual outing, when he was arrested [...] in 1998, was a subconsciously deliberate act."
 In 2012, Michael entered a relationship with Fadi Fawaz, a Lebanese-Australian celebrity hairstylist and freelance photographer based in London.
 It was Fawaz who found Michael's body on Christmas morning 2016.